-- Would 802 benefit from a Nendica report on Evolving IEEE 802 Architectural Requirements?
+- Would 802 benefit from a Nendica Study Item on Evolving IEEE 802 Architectural Requirements, leading to a formal Nendica Report or an informal report?

 - What should it contain?

 - Requirements for documentation of existing architecture

 - Requirements for new architectural details

 - Role of LLC

 - Including EPD and LPD

 - Role of new and evolving technologies; e.g.

 - Time-Sensitive Networks

 - Structured addresses

 - Cut-through forwarding

 - · etc.

 - Possible Ethernet-centric architecture optimization

+- Would such a study aid IEEE 802 in planning for a revision of IEEE Std 802?

 - Should these questions be addressed in a Nendica Study Item?